Pavan-1997/Linux-Shell_Basic_Commands/CMD.md

 - mkdir

   Why Linux in DevOps - Infra maintenance, code git, configuration management

 - nproc

- CPU
+  (CPU)

 - free
- RAM
+  (RAM)

 - top

- Node status
+  (Node status)

 - df
- Storage
+  (Storage)

 - ps -ef
- Entire details of process in full format
+  (Entire details of the process in full format)

 - ps -ef | grep "amazon"

 - echo

 - set -x
- In debug mode
+  (In debug mode)

 - ./test.sh | grep 1

 ----------------------

  -      #!bin/bash
     ############
     #Author
     #Date
     #Info
     #Vesion
     ############

  set -x   # debug mode
- set -e   # exit the script when there is an error, consider a scenario create a user, create       a file, add the username to the file, but only checks the last command when there is a pipe involved which is a drawback which be solved by using the below command i.e pipefail set -o pipefail
+ set -e   # exit the script when there is an error, consider a scenario create a user, create a file, and add the username to the file, but only check the last command when there is a pipe involved which is a drawback which be solved by using the below command i.e pipefail set -o pipefail

- # The above three set commands can be combined into set -exo pipeline , which is not recommended
+ # The above three set commands can be combined into set -exo pipeline, which is not recommended

  df -h
  free -g
  nproc
  ps -ef | grep amazon | awk -F " " '{print $2}'

 - Execute the above using chmod 777 &lt;file-name&gt;

 - date

 - date | echo "today is"
-date is default shell command and sends output to stdin , the output of the above is today is
+  (date is the default shell command and sends output to stdin , the output of the above is today is)

 - awk
-Gives specific columns from the output whereas grep gives entire line
+  (Gives specific columns from the output whereas grep gives entire line)

 - ps -ef | grep amazon | awk -F " " ' {print $2}'
-Gives output of second column which have amazon in it
+  (Gives output of the second column which has amazon in it)

 - grep name test
-Gives the output of the line which contains name in it in the test file
+  (Gives the output of the line which contains the name in it in the test file)

 - grep name test | awk -F " " '{print$3)'
-Gives output of third column which have name in it
+  (Gives output of the third column which has name in it)

 - logfile
-Check errors in logfile when app is failing
+  (Check errors in logfile when app is failing)

 - curl &lt;https://&lt;logfile-location-URL&gt;/&lt;&gt;.log | grep error
-Retrieves information from the above URL, and gives only the error output
+  (Retrieves information from the above URL, and gives only the error output)

 - wget &lt;https://&lt;logfile-location-URL&gt;/&lt;&gt;.log
-Using the above we can't view the info but downloads the file
+  (Using the above we can't view the info but downloads the file)

 - sudo su -
-Switch to root user
+  (Switch to the root user)

 - sudo find / -name pam
-Find the location of pam file in the entire system
+  (Find the location of pam file in the entire system)

 - if [expression]
      then